|Organization:||Massachusetts Department of Revenue|

 |Referenced Sources:||Massachusetts General Laws|

 Payment: Payment must accompany Form AB-1 and Form AB-DS.
+For those with total annual payments in excess of $5,000 must make payments electronically through MTC.
+Failure to make electronic payments may result in a penalty per G.L. c.
+62C, § 33(g).
+For those not required to make electronic payments, the payment must be included with the monthly return.
 Make the check or money order for the exact amount payable to the Commonwealth of Massachusetts.

 Extensions of Time to File: For good cause, the Commissioner may grant a reasonable extension of time for filing a return.
 Requests must be in writing to the address below.
 Failure to pay 80% of the tax required to be paid on or before the due date for payment of tax will void any extension of time to file and the return will be subject to penalty as a late return.
 See 830 CMR 62C.19.1.